 In your lifetime, it is highly likely you or someone you love will have to seek medical care for an illness, injury, or other health-related condition.
 Unfortunately, some doctors and hospital staff fail to provide adequate care to patients and cause further injury.

 If a medical professional provides care that does not meet the standard of care and the patient suffers injuries or harm as a result, the doctor may be liable for medical malpractice.
-If you suffered injuries because of a negligent doctor, the Miami medical malpractice lawyers at the Law Firm of Anidjar & Levine can help you recover compensation.
+If you suffered injuries because of a negligent doctor, the Miami medical malpractice lawyers at the Law Offices of Anidjar & Levine can help you recover compensation.

 Call us today at 800-747-3733 for a free case evaluation.